 Ana Correia de Barros is the Head of the Human-Centred Design department at Fraunhofer AICOS, conducting research on assistive products and inclusive design strongly informed by qualitative fieldwork.
 With a background in industrial design, she holds a PhD in industrial engineering and management from UBI, was a researcher at IADE, led the R&I area at a rehabilitation centre (CRPG) and lectured at different universities.

 Francisco Nunes is a senior researcher at Fraunhofer AICOS.
 With a background in informatics, he holds a PhD in Human-Computer Interaction from TU Wien.
 Francisco is an expert in user research, ethnographically informed design, user-centred design, participatory design approaches, and evaluation of technologies, especially in the healthcare domain.
-He has lectured at TU Wien and University of Copenhagen.
+He has lectured at University of Porto, TU Wien, and University of Copenhagen.

 Ricardo Melo is a senior researcher at Fraunhofer AICOS.
 With a background in communication design and multimedia, he holds a PhD in Design from the Faculty of Fine Arts of the University of Porto.
 Ricardo is an expert in communication design, user experience, interaction, interface and game design, accessibility and usability.
 He currently lectures at the University of Porto and the Polytechnic Institute of Porto.